MarkusBansky/react-checkbox-tree/README.md

 ```
 This part of code above creates a simple tree with one root node, that has one childand that child has one leaf.

+If needed you can set the `checkedState` field in each node to define its' initial checked state.
+The `checkedState` parameter can be set to `checked` or `unchecked` as a string.

 ### Accessors
 The **accessor** has a structure like this: